x-zang/x-zang.github.io/_posts/2021-02-05-gatk-rna-snp.md

 conda activate ./path/to/directory/
 ```

-You might also want to install `java-jdk` if it is not yet installed.
+You might also want to install `java-jdk` if it is not yet installed (`conda install -c cyclus java-jdk`).

 Also, have STAR installed in this environment.